josechannels/stock-analysis/README.md

 1. It takes time to refactor code,
 2. It may introduce bugs if not checked carefully.

-### Advantages and disadvantages of refactoring code in general
+### Advantages and disadvantages of refactoring the code to analyze stock
-In this particular case the refactoring of the code significantly improved the time it took to perform the stock analysis.
+In this particular case refactoring of the code significantly improved the time it took to perform the stock analysis.
+A disadvantage of refactoring the code was that in an effort to make it run faster, I made a mistake where to introduce the statement to increase the tickerindex increase (```tickerIndex = tickerIndex + 1```) that led to a bug that took me 3 days to discover.